4399123/3D_image_synthesis_methods_master/README.md

 # 3D_image_synthesis_methods_master
-This image synthesis method optimized for images output by SICK 3D cameras can effectively eliminate depth noise.
+We propose an image synthesis algorithm optimized for image data captured by Keyence and SICK 3D cameras.